 Each nation has its own distinct identity, which is unanimously accepted by everyone.
 The nation is identified with the symbols of the nation and its citizens.
-Similarly, National symbols of India also reflect India’s identity and unity.
+Similarly, the National symbols of India also reflect India’s identity and unity.

 National Symbols of India: Pride of Indian

-The national symbols of India have its own history, personality, and uniqueness.
+The national symbols of India have their own history, personality, and uniqueness.
 The national symbols of India is a reflection of the country, which has been chosen very thoughtfully.
 In this post, we will know about the national symbols of India.
 Following are the national symbols of India:

 National Flag of India: Tiranga (Tricolour)

 The national flag of India is the Tricolor, a symbol of the pride of India.
 The tricolour has three colour strips in equal proportion.

 - It has a dark saffron colour at the top, which is a symbol of courage and sacrifice.

 - The white stripe in the middle is a symbol of peace and truth.

 - The green colour at the bottom symbolizes faith, prosperity, and greenery.

 In the tricolour, Ashoka Chakra is made from blue in the middle of the white colour; which has 24 stripes.
 This flag is like the Swaraj flag, which was designed by Pingali Venkayya.